Textured Vegetable Protein Market

 Driver: Growing demand for meat alternatives

-Opportunity: Shift from traditional extraction sources of textured vegetable protein to new sources
+Opportunity: Shift from traditional textured vegetable protein sources to diversified protein sources

 | COMPANY | USE CASE DESCRIPTION | BENEFITS |